Finance and Insurance Led Growth in the Second Quarter

-Revised Statistics of Gross Domestic Product by Industry: 1997 through First Quarter 2014
+Revised Statistics of Gross Domestic Product by Industry: 2012 through First Quarter 2015

-2013 GDP by industry
+Gross output by industry

 Annual Revision of the Industry Economic Accounts

-This year's “flexible” annual revision includes revised estimates beginning with 1997, though the most notable revisions are generally limited to the period beginning with 2011.
-The reference year remains 2009.
+This year's annual revision includes revised estimates beginning with the first quarter of 2012.
 The revision incorporates source data that are more complete and reliable than those previously available.
-Major changes introduced with this revision include:
+Major improvements introduced with this revision include: